nax2uk/paint-app-with-hooks/README.md

 Simple Paint App using React Hooks.

 27 June 2020
--- Added useContext and useReducer hooks to prevent prop drilling
+-- Added useContext in combination to useReducer to manage state and prevent prop-drilling

 ## Link